 Q: I am working on an exhibition centre and the movable wall is 8 metres high.
 Is this a problem?

 A: Absolutely not.
-We can supply our movable acoustic walls up to a height of 12,000mm high but there are points that need to be considered with a partition system at this height.
+We can supply our movable acoustic walls up to a height of 12,000mm high but there are points that need to be considered with sliding partitions and bi-folding doors of this height.
 Is the structure suitable to support such a high and heavy movable wall?
 What will be the deflection on the structure?
 Is it possible to get such a large panel into the building?
 The stacking arrangement for the panels is so important at this height because they will need to pass through junctions with the minimum of ease.

-We would work closely with the structural engineer on point loads, deflection and fixing detail and with the contractor on the installation, especially the H&S issues associated with hoisting the panels into position.
+We would work closely with the structural engineer on point loads, deflection and fixing detail and with the contractor on the installation, especially the Health & Safety issues associated with hoisting the panels into position.

 Q: I can see how all the panels lock off.
 What do I do when I get to the last one?
 The handle will not go into the edge.